What Is Warranted and Who Is Eligible Under the Limited Warranty?

 XL - As part of the size designation (e.g. P235/75R16 XL), is used to indicate the tire can carry more load as the maximum inflation pressure and load are greater than a standard load version.
 (Also could be called REINFORCED).

-ALL SEASON TIRES (ALL WEATHER TIRES): Tires that are designed to perform in a variety of road conditions in all seasons of the year.
-An all season tire will carry “M+S”, “M&S”, or “M/S” designation on the sidewall.
-All Season tires may carry a Limited Treadwear Warranty depending on line.
+ALL SEASON TIRES (All Weather Tires): Tires that are designed to perform in a variety of road conditions in all seasons of the year.
+An all-season tire will carry “M+S”, “M&S”, or “M/S” designation on the sidewall.
+All Season tires may carry a Limited Treadwear Warranty depending on the product line.

-SUMMER TIRES(MAXIMUM PERFORMANCE, HIGH PERFORMANCE, ULTRA HIGH PERFORMANCE): Summer Performance tires offer superior handling, grip and cornering ability compared to standard tires.
+SUMMER TIRES (Maximum Performance, High Performance, and Ultra High Performance): Summer Performance tires offer superior handling, grip and cornering ability compared to standard tires.
 They are rated for operation at higher speeds.
-Maximum Performance, High Performance and Ultra High Performance categories each have different performance characteristics, UTQG ratings and rate of wear depending on line.
-Some lines may carry a limited treadwear warranty.
+Maximum Performance, High Performance and Ultra High Performance categories each have different performance characteristics, UTQG ratings and rate of wear depending on the product line.
+Some lines may carry a treadwear warranty.

 The information provided above is an overview of tire types.
 Tread patterns and rubber compounds vary among the seasonal tire types and provide varying performance characteristics and limitations based on your individual needs and vehicle specifications.
 Summer performance tires are different than winter and all-season types.
-To determine which Pirelli lines carry a Limited Treadwear Warranty, please refer to The PTNA Treadwear Mileage Warranty Conditions and Mileage Warranty sections found in this document.
+To determine which Pirelli lines carry a Treadwear Warranty, please refer to the Treadwear Mileage Warranty Conditions and Mileage Warranty sections in this document.

-Inflation pressure must be checked at least once a month and should be checked only when the tire is cold or before it has been drive.
-Driving even a short distance (1 mile or 2 to 3 minutes) causes tires to heat up and the air pressure to increase approximately 4 psi.
-In case it is necessary to adjust the air pressure in tires that have been driven, the air pressure should be increased to a gauge reading of 4 psi higher than the recommended cold inflation pressure.
+Inflation pressure must be checked at least once a month and should be checked only when the tire is cold or before it has been driven.
+Driving even a short distance, (1 mile or 2 to 3 minutes) causes tires to heat up and the air pressure to increase approximately 4 psi.
+In case it is necessary to adjust the air pressure in tires that have been driven on, the air pressure should be increased to a gauge reading of 4 psi higher than the recommended cold inflation pressure.

-Check the cold inflation pressure on the tires, at least by the next day.
-Never reduce or “bleed” pressure from hot tires since your tires will then be underinflated when they cool down.
-Always use a reliable pressure gauge.<
+Check cold inflation pressure on the tires, at least by the next day.
+Never reduce or “bleed” air from hot tires since your tires will then be underinflated when they cool down.
+Always use a reliable pressure gauge.

-Rubber compounds formulated for ultra high performance summer tires can lose flexibility and may develop random surface cracks at cold temperatures.
-Therefore extra care should be used in handling tires in this condition.
-These compounds are optimized for maximum dry and wet performance in warm conditions.
-Special tread compounds in these tires will have decreased performance, such as lateral and braking traction, at temperatures below 45° F or when driving on snow or ice.
-Therefore, it is recommended to install winter tires in these conditions.
+The special tread compounds formulated for ultra high performance summer tires are optimized for maximum dry and wet performance in warm temperatures.
+The compounds in these tires will have decreased performance, such as lateral and braking traction, at temperatures below 45° F or when driving on snow or ice.
+In addition, they can lose flexibility and may develop random surface cracks at very cold temperatures; therefore extra care should be used in handling tires.
+It is recommended to install winter tires in these lower temperature conditions.

-P Zero Trofeo and P Zero Corsa tire lines use special tire construction and compounds to achieve their distinctive performance in dry conditions.
+PZero Trofeo, P Zero Trofeo R and PZero Corsa tire lines use special tire construction and compounds to achieve their distinctive performance in dry conditions.
 As a result of that, their performance in cold temperatures, heavy rain or standing water will be decreased.
 Use extreme caution and drive slowly on wet roads.

 The minimum tread depth will be reached earlier than normal road tires, resulting in reduced tread life.